-- Talk to pupils about how to avoid or handle bullying outside of school - Talk to the Headteacher of another school whose pupils are bullying - Talk to the relevant transport company - Talk to the police.
+- Talk to pupils about how to avoid or handle bullying outside of school. - Talk to the Headteacher of another school whose pupils are bullying. - Talk to the transport company about bullying on buses. - Talk to the police.

 CONCERNS, COMPLAINTS AND COMPLIMENTS